 Unfortunately, these attributes are not exactly the words that roll off the tongue when you ask someone to characterize Christians (and I don't just mean asking nonbelievers).
 Based on their dealings with Christians, even Christians themselves instead popularly characterize Christians as judgmental, hypocritical and self-righteous—labels you never see directed at Jesus or his true disciples in the Gospels.
 Instead, Jesus directed these very labels at the religious leaders of his day: the Pharisees, Scribes, and Sadducees.
 (Because Jesus was so upright and loving, those leaders in turn were left with only the option of inventing charges against Jesus; calling him a glutton, drunkard, and a associate of sinners).

-Now, if the good qualities above describe you then it means you have the fruits of belief in Jesus that should follow that belief.
+Now, if the good qualities above relate to you then it means you have the fruits of belief in Jesus that should follow that belief.
 According to Jesus' brother James, these actions prove or are evidence of your saving belief (Jas 2:18, 19-26).
-The actions don't save you or guarantee you a place in the rapture, it's still your trusting faith in Jesus does (Ge 15:6).
-But if actions don't follow your belief, then your belief is incomplete and you are on “shaky ground” as Jesus described it:
+The actions don't save you or guarantee you a place in the rapture, it's still your trusting faith in Jesus that does (Ge 15:6).
+But if actions don't follow your belief, then your belief or faith is not focused on the right thing.
+You think Jesus is only savior without being Lord who requires obedience to be your Savior.
+This puts you on “shaky ground” as Jesus himself described it:

 Matthew 7:24-27 (HCSB) — 24 “Therefore, everyone who hears these words of Mine and acts on them will be like a sensible man who built his house on the rock.
 25 The rain fell, the rivers rose, and the winds blew and pounded that house.
 Yet it didn't collapse, because its foundation was on the rock.
 26 But everyone who hears these words of Mine and doesn't act on them will be like a foolish man who built his house on the sand.
 27 The rain fell, the rivers rose, the winds blew and pounded that house, and it collapsed.
 And its collapse was great!”

 In case you're worried because you don't have all the attributes listed above or manifest them perfectly, don't be.
-Again, this is not about doing works or being “good enough” to save us.
-It's about having a belief that leads to action, even if your action is most noteworthy for being well-intentioned at first.
+Again, this is not about doing works or being “good enough” to save us, or perfection or even where you are at in learning "perfect love."
+You can and will "love badly" at first.
+That's OK as long as you have a belief that leads to loving action, even if your action is most noteworthy for being well-intentioned at first.
 We practice loving and get better with it over time just like with everything else (2Pe 3:18).
 Yet even by practicing them, more people than not will notice your intent of love and see that it is genuine, not just lip-service.
 They will see your good works and glorify God (Mt 5:16).
 Contrast this with those who practice religion and looking religious.
 They get praise from each other but people who see them usually want to avoid them (and God) because of the bad experience they too often have with them.

 If this is the first time it has ever occurred to you that you might not qualify for the rapture, then this article has presented you with some shocking information.
 The classical first stage of response to traumatic information like this is denial.
 Since this new information implies that you may not make the rapture if you don't make some changes, it's natural to want to deny it.
 Thankfully, it's not easy to deny what all the verses above so clearly say.
 Jesus constantly talked on these good works.